 - Does a study on elections in French villages tell us anything about national elections? (external validity) - What about explanation?
-What about theory? - What about "effects of causes" questions that can't be answered this way: what is the effect of globalization?
+What does the study in French villages tell us about why turnout is higher in PR countries (the puzzle to be explained)? - What about "theory-testing"?
+What theory is tested when the setting for our analysis was carefully chosen? - What about "effects of causes" questions that can't be answered this way: what is the effect of globalization?